Isauuc/automate-for-growth/02-content-automation-fundamentals/README.md

 **Target Platform:**
 - Select which platform(s) you're creating for
 - Instagram, Facebook, LinkedIn, etc.
-- The platform will optimize for that platform's style
+- [ViralWave Studio](https://viralwavestudio.com) will optimize for that platform's style

 **Content Variations:**
 - Do you want all posts to be similar?